accurascan/AccuraFaceMatch-OCFD/README.md

 Accura MRZ is used for Optical character recognition.<br/>

-Below steps to setup Accura MRZ SDK's to your project.
+Below steps to setup Accura MRZ SDK to your project.

 ## Install SDK in to your App